 Benton County Board of Commissioners Office

-The Benton County Board of Commissioners is composed of Annabelle Jaramillo, chair; Xan Augerot, commissioner and Pat Malone, commissioner.
+The Benton County Board of Commissioners is composed of Pat Malone, chair; Xan Augerot, commissioner and Annabelle Jaramillo, commissioner.

 The Board of Commissioners oversee all functions of county government services and set the budgets for the Sheriff’s Office and District Attorney’s Office.
 They act as executives, overseeing county operations; legislators, setting county ordinances; and also fill a quasi-judicial role in land use matters.

 Benton County is one of nine Oregon counties with a home-rule charter.
 This provides greater control to our citizens.
 The voters decide what form they want their government to take.
 For example, the voters decide which county government positions are elected, such as the sheriff and commissioners.